-Since I have access to a cnc router & flatbed uv printer at my job, the next step for me was making files for these machines.
+Since I had access to a cnc router & flatbed uv printer, the next step for me was making files for these machines.
 I decided to do 'blind end rabbet joins' (according to hobbit house that's what it's called) so I needed to indicate which areas would have an island fill.
-Since the plywood is 3/4" thick I had the fills routed down half way through (haha ask me how well that worked out...).
+Since the plywood is 3/4" thick I had the fills routed down half way through.
 I also put all the 1/8" pilot holes in the file so the router could save me all that work & I wouldn't have to worry about splitting when I got to assembly.
 I cropped the images I wanted to print so there would be 1/2" bleed all around (excessive, maybe), and saved a template & print file.

 Step 4: Assembly

 Finally done, we piled all the flat pieces into the back of an Uber XL and headed back to Queens.
-I was in the zone and wanted to assemble straight away, bf was sick so I set him up with Fargo on the projector and started using my drill at 11pm.
+I was in the zone and wanted to assemble straight away so started using my drill at 11pm.
 (Thank you neighbors for not complaining)!
 It took me wayyy longer than I expected to put these boxes together-- I made all the boxes individually first, stacked them & did a test climb.
-It was weird.
+It was odd.
 So I switched the staggered design so that the smallest boxes are always on the right side & it was a much more natural feel walking up that way.
 (I also chose to put them on the right to keep my closet area feeling more open than if the taller boxes were on that side).
 Screwed all the boxes into each other and into the floor, and wrapped up around 2am.